j33f/yggdrasil/README.md

 The functional test coverage details information are located in the coverage.functional dir.

-The tests are performed by [cucumber](https://github.com/cucumber/cucumber-js)
+The tests are performed by [cucumber](https://github.com/cucumber/cucumber-js) and the features files can be obviously found in the [features](./features) directory.

-You need to perform the tests directly into the /var/yggdrasil directory onto the docker container or just have a started stack (the npm command is smart enough to launch the tests into the container by itself).
+You need to perform the tests directly into the `/var/yggdrasil` directory onto the docker container or just have a started stack (the npm command is smart enough to launch the tests into the container by itself).

-### Unit and Functional tests

-You first need to have a docker stack running, then use the `npm test` command.

-The coverage reporter is [istambujs/nyc](https://github.com/istanbuljs/nyc)

 ## Features